• Skip to primary navigation

 • Use for small tea sandwiches and appetizers.

-• You can get a bread with a bit of "chew" by tossing a cup of cold water on the bottom of the oven and letting the Vienna rolls bake with steam heat.
+• You can get bread with a bit of "chew" by tossing a cup of cold water on the bottom of the oven and letting the Vienna rolls bake with steam heat.
 Moist heat makes bread chewy and dry heat keeps it crisper.

 Here are the questions I am most frequently asked about this recipe.